 Here’s another great example of quality vs. cost:

 The other choice is to create your own website.
-Some of the cheapest website builders will let you build and publish your own website (some of them even for free).
+Some of the cheapest website builders will let you build and publish your own website (some of them even offer free website building).
 The best part is that these solutions aren’t hard to use.
 They have visual layouts where you can add sections, text, images, or even videos, and they sometimes come with templates that you can customize to your needs.

 If you aren’t sure about how to start creating your own website, you can download our free website creation guide.
 It’ll help you plan, design, and publish your website.